Pikky Ya France

 Helao Nafidi Ya France (born 23 April 1990) is a Namibian cricketer.
-He is known by his nickname Pikky.
-Ya France is a right-handed batsman who bowls right-arm slow.
+Known by his nickname Pikky, Ya France is a right-handed batsman who bowls right-arm slow.
 He was born in Windhoek, Khomas Region.

 Career

 2008-2011: Debut

 Having played for the Namibia Under-19 cricket team, whom he represented in the 2008 Under-19s Cricket World Cup, Ya France made his first-class debut for the senior team in March 2011.
-Ya France opened the batting in the 2010/11 CSA Provincial Three-Day Competition against Gauteng and scored 15 and 10.
-He made his List A the following day, and scored 13.
+He opened the batting in the 2010/11 CSA Provincial Three-Day Competition against Gauteng, scoring 15 and 10, and made his List A the following day, and scored 13.

 Ya France quickly established himself as a regular member of the side.
 He played in both one day matches in the tour of Ireland in July, and then took eight wickets at 12.25 in the 2011 ICC Africa Twenty20 Division One in Uganda.

 In September 2011, Ya France made a marathon unbeaten half-century against Scotland to force a draw in Namibia's ICC Intercontinental Cup match.
-Ya France faced 225 balls in his 63 not out.
+Ya France faced 225 balls for his 63 not out.